ComputeCanada/magic_castle/docs/README.md

 gpu-node3
 ```

-Three attributes are expected to be defined for each instance:
+Two attributes are expected to be defined for each instance:
 1. `type`: cloud provider name for the combination of CPU, RAM and other features of the virtual machine;
-2. `tags`: list of labels that defines the role of the instance;
+2. `tags`: list of labels that defines the role of the instance.

-3. `count`: number of virtual machines with this combination of hostname prefix, type and tags to create. (default: 1)
+#### 4.7.1 tags

 Tags are used in the Terraform code to identify if devices (volume, network) need to be attached to an
 instance, while in Puppet code tags are used to identify roles of the instances.
-The next section defines
-the tags that are expected by the Magic Castle Terraform code and `puppet-magic_castle` environment, but
-you are free to define your own additional tags.

-#### 4.7.1 tags

 Terraform tags:
 - `login`: identify instances that will be pointed by the domain name A record